minima-global/awesome-minima/README.md

 The Developer Grants Program rewards developers for writing Minima code tutorials.

+1. Register as a community developer by completing the survey in the **#developer-surveys** channel in our [Discord channel](https://discord.gg/minima)
-1. Select a Tutorial from the [Open Issues](https://github.com/minima-global/Tutorials/issues).
+2. Select a Tutorial from the [Open Issues](https://github.com/minima-global/Tutorials/issues).
 These are the only Tutorials we will accept for Rewards.
-2. Write your Tutorial following the guidance below.
+3. Write your Tutorial following the guidance below.
-3. Submit a link to your tutorial to grants@minima.global for review
+4. Submit a link to your tutorial to **grants@minima.global** for review
-4. If your Tutorial meets the required standard, we will contact you about your reward which will be issued via a SAFT agreement
+5. If your Tutorial meets the required standard, we will contact you about your reward which will be issued via a SAFT agreement

-PLEASE NOTE: WE ARE UNABLE TO ISSUE REWARDS TO INDIVIDUALS IN OFAC SANCTIONED COUNTRIES.
+**PLEASE NOTE: WE ARE UNABLE TO ISSUE REWARDS TO INDIVIDUALS IN OFAC SANCTIONED COUNTRIES.**

 ## Example
 Please review this example Tutorial: